dartmoon-io/devops-recipes/selfhost-recipes/outline/readme.md

 For scaleway

-1. Install and configure awscli as per [Amazon documentation](https://docs.aws.amazon.com/cli/latest/userguide/getting-started-install.html)
+1. Install and configure awscli as per [Amazon documentation](https://docs.aws.amazon.com/cli/latest/userguide/getting-started-install.html).
+Be aware that you must install a version prior to 2.22.35.

 Configure the bucket following your provider.
 We are using [Scaleway](https://www.scaleway.com/en/docs/storage/object/api-cli/object-storage-aws-cli/).